marlinspike/swft/README.md

    - uses: github/codeql-action/analyze@v3
    ```

-   Keep dependencies lightweight—install only what the analyzer needs to understand imports/types.
+   Keep dependencies lightweight; install only what the analyzer needs to understand imports/types.

 ## Developer Tooling